xantorohara/metalock/README.md

 Actually it provides some kind of Named Locks.

-Internally it is based on concurrent maps of reentrant locks.
+Internally it is based on concurrent maps of ordered reentrant locks.

 ## Install